bjbj1217/Beom/content/authors/admin/_index.md

 ---

 ## About Me
-I’m a data scientist and engineer working at the intersection of ML, cloud infrastructure, and medical imaging.
-I’ve built **image segmentation and landmark detection pipelines that span the full ML lifecycle** — from data ingestion and preprocessing to model training, deployment, and monitoring — deployed across both AWS and on-premise environments. <br>\
+I’m a data scientist working at the intersection of ML, cloud infrastructure, and medical imaging.
+I’ve built **image segmentation and landmark detection pipelines that span the full ML lifecycle** — from data curation, ingestion, and preprocessing to model training, deployment, and monitoring — deployed across both AWS and on-premise environments. <br>\
 My work emphasizes *human-in-the-loop* systems, especially critical in the medical domain where model outputs must be rigorously verified and interpretable.
 I’m passionate about bridging the gap between robust technical engineering and safe, usable clinical software.